ORGANS OF PARIS © 2026 Vincent Hildebrandt HOME ALL ORGANS

 The organs of Paris

 The Canadian organist Philip Crozier had the privilege of studying privately with the legendary André Marchal between 1978 and 1980 an experience that proved deeply formative.
 These sessions offered rich insights into repertoire and interpretation, capturing Marchal’s artistry and wisdom in his own voice.
 Held at Marchal’s home in Paris, the lessons were recorded by Crozier on cassette, with Marchal’s daughter Jacqueline present to provide instantaneous translations from French to English.
 Now, 45 years after Marchal’s passing, these historic recordings are being released to honour and preserve his teaching legacy.
 Read the introduction to these recorded lessons with André Marchal by Philip Crozier.
-Programs of recitals of Marchal
+André Marchal and His Contributions to the Neo-Classic Movement

 The house organ of André Marchal